 The goal of this project is the generation of a concept about the navigation in the Virtual Reality space.
 The concept addresses the question which navigation method should be used in which scenario.
 The elaboration of the concept will follow a scientific approach and reflects the current state of research of the Virtual Reality Community.

 The navigation methods, elaborated in the concept, should as a framework be implemented in different scenarios and be tested thoroughly.
 With this can be shown in which navigation method is suited the best of each scenario and how they should be implemented.
-Thereby it is to bear in mind that the navigation should be used in an home-user-environment.
+Thereby it is to bear in mind that the navigation should be used in a home-user-environment.

 Technologies